dereuromark/cakephp-ide-helper/README.md

 bin/cake plugin load IdeHelper --cli
 ```

-Note: As require-dev dependency this should only be loaded for local development (with some check).
+Note: As require-dev dependency this should only be loaded for local development (include a check or try/catch).

 ### Using the annotation shell
 Running it on your app: